tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/推流域名管理/水印配置_intl_en.md

 - One domain name can be bound to only one watermark template.
 After binding, all streams under it will be watermarked according to this template.

 ## Prerequisites
-- You have logged in to the [LVB console](https://console.cloud.tencent.com/live) and added a [push domain name](https://intl.cloud.tencent.com/document/product/267/35970).
+- You have logged in to the [CSS console](https://console.cloud.tencent.com/live) and added a [push domain name](https://intl.cloud.tencent.com/document/product/267/35970).
 - You have created a [watermark template](https://intl.cloud.tencent.com/document/product/267/31073).